elegantchaos/ECFoundation/README.md

 For More Information
 --------------------

-See the [ECFoundation web page](http://www.elegantchaos.com/libraries/ecfoundation) for more information.
+See the [ECFoundation Wiki page](https://github.com/samdeane/ECFoundation/wiki) for more information.

 License
 -------